 Before we meet, I send detailed questionnaires covering your diet, sleep patterns, stress levels, digestive health, energy, menstrual history, and environmental exposures.
 I review these thoroughly before the appointment, so our time together is spent on dialogue rather than form-filling.

-How it complements conventional treatment
+How functional medicine integrates with conventional treatment

-I want to be clear: functional medicine does not replace conventional gynaecology.
+I want to be unequivocal: functional medicine does not replace conventional gynaecology.
 It sits alongside it.
 I would never suggest a woman with a large ovarian cyst forgo surgery in favour of supplements, or that someone with severe endometriosis stop their hormonal treatment.
 What I offer is an additional layer of care — one that asks why the problem developed and what we can do to create the best possible environment for healing.

 A patient starting HRT for menopause, for example, may see better results when we also address vitamin D deficiency, optimise her magnesium levels for sleep, and support her gut health.
 A woman with PCOS who is already on metformin might benefit from dietary changes that further improve her insulin sensitivity.
 The two approaches are genuinely complementary, and in my experience, women who engage with both tend to feel significantly better than those using either alone.

-Book your Functional Medicine consultation
+Book your functional medicine consultation

 Interested in a holistic, root-cause approach?
 Dr. Kotur de Castelbajac is now offering functional medicine consultations alongside her gynaecological services.